mindsphere/mindsphere.github.io/docs/node-red-contrib-mindconnect/getting-started.md

 return msg;
 ```

-##### File Upload with a  Buffer

-Instead of file name you can use a buffer instead.

-##### Multipart-Upload

-If the multipart upload is on, the files which are larger than 8MB will be uploaded in 8 MB Chunks.
+If the experimental chunking feature is on, the files which are larger than 8MB will be uploaded in 8 MB Chunks.

 #### Error handling in the flows